 - There is no tax on kerosene.
-To give you an idea, a liter of gasoline at the pump costs 1.60 euros, which includes 1.05 euro excise duty and VAT.
-Thus tax-free kerosene gives the airline industry worldwide each year an estimated benefit of $ 60 billion euros.
-Per passenger on a transatlantic flight this amounts to $ 108.
+To give you an idea, a litre of petrol at the pump costs 1.60 euros, which includes 1.05 euro excise duty and VAT.
+Thus, tax-free kerosene gives the airline industry worldwide each year an estimated benefit of $60 billion euros.
+Per passenger on a transatlantic flight this amounts to $108.

 - Furthermore, there is no VAT on tickets, thus leaving the various European treasuries short on tax revenues of 7.1 billion euros per year.

-Subsidising aviation has several undesirable consequences.
-The large crowds in cities like Barcelon and Venice are (mainly) due to the ridiculously low prices for airline tickets.
+Subsidizing aviation has several undesirable consequences.
+The large crowds in cities like Barcelona and Venice are (mainly) due to the ridiculously low prices for airline tickets.

 More importantly the environmental costs of cheap flying are steep.

 - Kerosene-guzzling air travel impacts the environment as much as 7 to 11 times more than the same trip by train.
-The difference is greatest at a short distance (less than 700 kilometers).
+The difference is greatest at a short distance (less than 700 kilometres).

 - Furthermore, a flight will contribute 2 to 4 times per person more to the greenhouse effect as the same trip by car.
 Here too, the difference is largest in the short distance.

 - Of course the difference is smaller if the car needs towing a caravan or if there is only one person in the car.